yurovsky/yurovsky.github.io/_posts/2014-06-26-openocd-cortex-m0-reset-halt.md

 ---
 layout: post
-title: Work around reset/halt issues on Cortex M0 and M0+ with openocd
+title: Work around reset/halt issues on Atmel Cortex M0+ with openocd
 ---

 I noticed that I could not halt an Atmel SAMD21 with openocd and recalled that